Azure/azure-sdk-for-js/documentation/using-azure-identity.md

 "Certificates & secrets" page for your app registration.

 The `ClientCertificateCredential` implements the same client credentials flow, but instead uses a certificate as the means to authenticate the client.
-You must must generate your own PEM-formatted certificate for use in this flow and then [register it](https://learn.microsoft.com/azure/active-directory/develop/active-directory-certificate-credentials#register-your-certificate-with-azure-ad) in the "Certificates & secrets" page for your app registration.
+You must generate your own PEM-formatted certificate for use in this flow and then [register it](https://learn.microsoft.com/azure/active-directory/develop/active-directory-certificate-credentials#register-your-certificate-with-azure-ad) in the "Certificates & secrets" page for your app registration.
 Using a certificate to authenticate is recommended as it is generally more secure than using a client secret.

-> NOTE: At this time, @azure/identity only supports PEM certificates that are
+> NOTE: At this time, `@azure/identity` only supports PEM certificates that are
 > **not** password protected.

 For both of these credentials, `tenantId` and `clientId` are required parameters.